owlbarn/tutorial/book/symbolic/README.md

 The main target of ONNX is to promote the interchangeability of neural network and machine learning models, but it is worthy of noting that the standard covers a lot of basic operations in scientific computation, such as power, logarithms, trigonometric functions, etc.
 Therefore, ONNX engines serves as a good starting point for its coverage of operations.

 Taking a symbolic graph as input, how would then the ONNX engine produce ONNX model?
 We use the [ocaml-protoc](https://github.com/mransan/ocaml-protoc), a protobuf compiler for OCaml, as the tool.
-The ONNX specification is defined in a [onnx.proto](https://github.com/onnx/onnx/blob/master/onnx/onnx.proto) file, and the `ocaml-protoc` can compile this protobuf files into OCaml types along with serialisation functions for a variety of encodings.
+The ONNX specification is defined in an [onnx.proto](https://github.com/onnx/onnx/blob/master/onnx/onnx.proto) file, and the `ocaml-protoc` can compile this protobuf files into OCaml types along with serialisation functions for a variety of encodings.

 For example, the toplevel message type in onnx.proto is `MessageProto`, defined as follows: